Menu

 The castle ruins are perched on a rocky promontory overlooking the Atlantic Ocean, and visitors can enjoy breathtaking views of the coastline and the surrounding countryside.
 The castle's most prominent feature is its dramatic cliff-edge location, with the remains of the 13th-century Great Hall perched on the edge of the cliff.

-Visitors can explore the castle ruins and learn about its rich history through a series of exhibits and interactive displays.
+Through the top tours & packages to England, visitors can explore the castle ruins and learn about its rich history through a series of exhibits and interactive displays.
 The castle has been the site of numerous archaeological excavations over the years, and visitors can see some of the original artifacts on display, including pottery, coins, and jewelry.

 One of the other notable features of Tintagel Castle is its new footbridge, which was opened in 2019 and provides a stunning and safe access route to the castle's island.
 The bridge is made of steel and is designed to blend in with the natural environment, offering visitors a unique perspective on the castle's impressive architecture and the surrounding landscape.